Master's in Palliative Care Program Overview

 No, the MSPC program is offered 100% online, which means you will never be required to attend classes in person.
 With both asynchronous and synchronous learning elements, our innovative online learning technologies give you access to the best education CU Anschutz has to offer.
 You’ll be able to share ideas with your classmates, collaborate on projects, and connect directly with faculty through our easy-to-use remote learning platform.

 The MSPC program at CU Anschutz was the first master’s degree in palliative care offered in the United States.
-It is facilitated and taught by faculty with real-world experience in palliative care, including physicians, physician assistants, nurses, social workers, psychologists, spiritual care providers, and pharmacists.
+Our faculty are experts in their fields with real-world experience in palliative care, including physicians, physician assistants, nurses, social workers, psychologists, spiritual care providers, and pharmacists.

 Our program is truly interdisciplinary, meaning you’ll learn alongside students in other professions with their own unique perspectives on palliative care.
 Learning online also gives you the flexibility to balance other commitments with your studies and immediately begin integrating what you learn into your current workplace.